From the small scale to the large, Corvidae’s team has worked closely with curators and property staff to create some unique experiences for visitors.

 This grand National Trust house is famous as Disraeli’s country home.
 But it also played a vital role during World War II as ‘Hillside’, the Air Ministry’s secret reconnaissance and mapping unit.

-Corvidae has refitted one of the outbuildings to reflect is wartime use, complete with camera, enlarger and stereoscopes.
-The enlarger is more than just set dressing – it contains a micro video projector, displaying a slideshow of text and images about the unit and its work.
+Corvidae has refitted one of the outbuildings to reflect its wartime use, complete with camera, enlarger and stereoscopes.
+The enlarger is more than just set dressing – it contains a micro video projector, displaying a slideshow of images and captions about the unit and its work.